AO-StreetArt/Aesel/docs/pages/Scene_API.rst

    The fields ‘latitude’, ‘longitude’, and ‘distance’ should always appear together if present.
 The distance provided is taken in kilometers.

+   Multiple scenes can be passed in the scene_list attribute, and the return value will be the sum of the results from each query.

    :reqheader Content-Type: Application/json
    :statuscode 200: Success